 - Engaging men and boys

-High-quality essential services for survivors or violence are available by:
+Making high-quality essential services for survivors of violence available by:

 - Ensuring services provided meet global standards

 Improving the quality, accuracy and availability of data on violence against women and girls by: